Frequently Asked Questions

 How can I pay?

-You can pay by cash, cheque or bank transfer.
+You can pay by cash, cheque, card (in clinic) or bank transfer.
 Payment can be taken at the time of treatment or is invoiced at the end of the month for settlement within two working weeks, whichever you prefer.